-We have a number of exciting things in store for the Evangelical Exegetical Commentary (EEC) series this year.
-Here’s a rundown of what you can expect in 2016.
+There are some exciting things in store for the Evangelical Exegetical Commentary (EEC) series this year.
+Here’s a rundown of what you can expect in 2017.

 Calvinists believe in total depravity: no one is untouched by the effects of sin and we all have mixed motives in what we do.
 How then would one account for the goodness, the beauty, the mercies, and the glories we see in this depraved world?

 The New Year is a time for new beginnings.
 This year, challenge yourself to make Bible study a daily habit.
 Not only will you be meditating on the Word of God every single day, but hopefully new insights and reflections will become apparent as you engross your daily life with Scripture.

 With Connect the Testaments and DIY Bible Study, you’ll have two invaluable tools to help you study the Bible and apply it to your life.
 To encourage you to take on this challenge, Connect the Testaments is free for anyone who has a Faithlife.com account and DIY Bible Study is 40% off for the first two weeks of this month.

 Good contextualization is critical to communicating the message of the Bible.
 But good contextualization is hard work.
 It requires intimate knowledge of both Scripture and the audience that you’re trying to reach.
 In his new book, Excellent Preaching, Craig Bartholomew explains how to preach so that the powerful message of the Bible penetrates the daily lives of your congregation.